Frequently Asked Questions

 What does auditing a course mean and how do I register for it?

 Information on auditing a course can be found here: /pp/auditing.
 You may register for a course audit during the open enrollment period.
 The open enrollment period begins two weeks after the registration appointments begin and runs through the end of the first week of class.

 Can I opt to take a course pass/fail?

-It is possible to take a course pass/fail (S/U); however, you should think hard before electing that option.
+However, you should think hard before electing the S/U option.
 Most employers expect to see a letter grade for courses (outside of externships and other activities that are routinely graded pass/fail for all students).
-If you have something other than the letter grade that they expect (and will see on the transcripts of your peers), you will need to be able to convincingly explain your rationale for taking the course on a pass/fail basis to them.
-In deciding whether this option makes sense, you should touch base with the Office of Career and Professional Development for their advice on this question and to gauge their reaction to your reasons for considering this step.
+If you have something other than the letter grade that they expect (and will see on the transcripts of your peers), you will need to be able to convincingly explain your rationale for taking the course on a S/U basis to them.
+In deciding whether this option makes sense, you should first speak to your faculty mentor and seek their guidance.
+You should also touch base with the Professional Development Office for their advice and to gauge their reaction to your reasons for considering this step.
 They should be able to give you a sense of how an employer would react to your explanation.
-You should also contact the Director of Academic Success and Bar Exam Services to determine whether the election to take a course pass/fail might have an adverse impact on your ability to sit for the bar examination.
+Finally, you should contact the Director of Academic Success and Bar Exam Services to determine whether the election to take a course S/U might have an adverse impact on your ability to sit for the bar examination.